apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 ```

 <br>
-2. Enter the `sensor read` command on the console to read some data samples for the accelerometer:
+2. Enter the `sensor read` command to read some data samples from the accelerometer:

 ```no-highlight